yashmanne/Benning_Simple/README.md

 mkdir output
 ```

-Alternatively, you can download this repository directly that contains all the subfolders and scripts in place and rename the repository as the line.
+Alternatively, you can directly download this repository, which contains all the subfolders and scripts in place, and rename the repository as the line.
 In my example, it is named as `number_twelve` as shown below.

 ```bash
 cd ~